mlabeeb03/pending-pull-request-tracker-slackbot/README.md

-# Slack bot to find pending PRs easily in a channel
+# Slackbot to find pending pull requests easily in a channel

 ## To test in local environment
 ngrok http 127.0.0.1:5000